computablelabs/datatrust/README.md

 [![Build Status](https://travis-ci.org/computablelabs/datatrust.svg?branch=master)](https://travis-ci.org/computablelabs/datatrust)

 # datatrust
 A Computable Datatrust implementation written in Python

+## Documentation

+Endpoints and available methods can be auto-discovered at `{host_URL}/api/spec.json`

+Swagger docs for individual endpoints can be found at `{host_URL}/api/v1/listing.help.html` or can be obtained programmatically at `{host_URL}/api/v1/listing.help.json`

 ## Setup